apache/apisix/doc/admin-api.md

 *Description*：Route matches requests based on preset rules, and loads the appropriate plugin according to the matching result, then forwarding requests to target Upstream.

+Note: When `Admin API` is enabled, Apache APISIX will occupy the API prefixed with `/apisix/admin`.
+Therefore, when you design an API, please try to avoid using it.

 > Request Methods：

 |Method      |Request URI|Request Body|Description        |